APDL-DynamoIR/kauv-rz/README.md

 _Hypergraph Type Theory for Specifications-Conformant Code and Generalized Lambda Calculus_.

-Be sure to clone the repo to a folder called "cpp"
-(do not let git choose the folder name automaticallly).
+Be sure to clone the repo to a folder called "`cpp`" (do not let git choose the folder name automaticallly).

-To build the code, open the projects in Qt Creator and build them in the order listed in "rz-build-order.txt".
+To build the code, open the projects in Qt Creator and build them in the order listed in "`rz-build-order.txt`".

 Create a folder sibling to "`cpp`" called "`data`", and inside that a folder called "`scripts`", and inside that a folder called